SeungeonBaek/discrete-agents-test/README.md

 ------------
 # Maintainers
-discrete-agents-test is currently maintained by SeungeonBaek, Jeongmin Do
+discrete-agents-test is currently maintained by SeungeonBaek, Jeongmin Do, Jaeun Ryu
 Important Note: We do not do technical support, nor consulting and don't answer personal questions per email.